-I personally prefer my moo hong more on the savoury side which is why I’ve only added one tablespoon of sugar in this recipe but feel free to adjust it by adding a bit more if you feel it needs it.
+I prefer my moo hong more on the savoury side which is why I’ve only added one tablespoon of sugar in this recipe but feel free to adjust it by adding a bit more if you think it needs it.

 So get everything prepped, sit back and relax with a nice cold Thai beer and wait for your new favourite Thai stew to cook itself!

 Phuket Pork Belly Stew - Moo Hong - หมูฮ้อง

 This Chinese influenced Southern Thai stew usually consists of only pork belly but I've used belly and shoulder to get some leaner meat into the dish, so we can keep the fat content down a bit!